yahya-tamur/hydrotag/README.md

 `cd hydrotag`

 - Copy the `.env.local` file from discord into the project directory.
+This contains the Google Maps API key.
 Make sure you don't change the name of the file.

 - Run the following commands to install the necessary files and start the app: